 Amazon RDS Multi-AZ deployments provide enhanced availability and durability for Database (DB) Instances, making them a natural fit for production database workloads.
 When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).
 Each AZ runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.
 In case of an infrastructure failure (for example, instance hardware failure, storage failure, or network disruption), Amazon RDS performs an automatic failover to the standby so that you can resume database operations as soon as the failover is complete.
 Since the endpoint for your DB Instance remains the same after a failover, you application can resume database operation without the need for manual administrative intervention.

-Multi-AZ deployments utilize synchronous physical replication, keeping data on the standby up-to-date with the primary.
-This safeguards your data in the event of a DB Instance failure or loss of an Availability Zone.
-For example, if a storage volume on your primary fails, Amazon RDS automatically initiates a failover to the up-to-date standby for Multi-Az deployments.
+Multi-AZ deployments for the MySQL, Oracle, and PostgreSQL engines utilize synchronous physical replication to keep data on the standby up-to-date with the primary.
+Multi-AZ deployments for the SQL Server engine use synchronous logical replication to achieve the same result, employing SQL Server-native Mirroring technology.
+Both approaches safeguard your data in the event of a DB Instance failure or loss of an Availability Zone.
+For example, if a storage volume on your primary fails, Amazon RDS automatically initiates a failover to the up-to-date standby for Multi-AZ deployments.
 For Single-AZ deployments, in case of a database failure, a user-initiated point in time restore operation will be required.
 This operation can take several hours to complete and in addition any updates that occurred after the latest restorable time (typically within the last five minutes) will not be available.

 You also benefit from enhanced database availability when running Multi-AZ deployments.
-If an Availability Zone failure or DB Instance failure occurs, your availability impact is limited to the time automatic failover takes to complete (typically three to six minutes).
+If an Availability Zone failure or DB Instance failure occurs, your availability impact is limited to the time automatic failover takes to complete (typically one to six minutes).
 The availability benefits of Multi-AZ deployments also extend to planned maintenance and backups.
-Unlike Single-AZ deployments, I/O activity is not suspended on your primary during backup for Multi-AZ deployments as the backup is taken from the standby.
+Unlike Single-AZ deployments, I/O activity is not suspended on your primary during backup for Multi-AZ deployments for the MySQL, Oracle, and PostgreSQL engines, as the backup is taken from the standby.
 However, note that you may still experience elevated latencies for a few minutes during backups for Multi-AZ deployments.
 In the case of system upgrades like OS patching or DB Instance scaling, these operations are applied first on the standby, prior to the automatic failover.
 As a result, your availability impact is limited only to the time required for automatic failover to complete.

 DB Instance failover is fully automatic and requires no administrative intervention.
 Amazon RDS monitors the health of your primary and standby, and initiates a failover automatically in response to a variety of failure conditions.